pymupdf/PyMuPDF/docs/xml-class.rst

     .. method:: set_id(unqid)

-       Sets a :htmlTag:`id`.
+       Set a :htmlTag:`id`.
 This serves as a unique identification of the node within the DOM.
 Use it to easily locate the node to inspect or modify it.
 A check for uniqueness is performed.

        :arg str unqid: id string of the node.

     .. method:: set_italic(value)

-       Sets italic on or off or to some string value for the text following it.
+       Set italic on or off or to some string value for the text following it.

        :arg value: `True`, `False` or some valid `font-style <https://developer.mozilla.org/en-US/docs/Web/CSS/font-style>`_ value.